continuousphp/documentation/docs/credentials-authentication/ssh.md

 }
 ```

-Notice that despite of using directly your git provider url (i.e bitbucket.org, gitlab.com ...) as a hostname, we need to use a specific syntax *keyname-bb* where:
+Notice that despite of using directly your git provider url (i.e bitbucket.org, gitlab.com ...) as a hostname, you need to use a specific syntax *keyname-bb* where:

 * ***keyname*** refers to the key name specified in your pipeline settings
 * ***bb*** refers to bitbucket.org.<br/>